0xGingi/MistralChatGPT/README.md

 This is a fork of MistralChatGPT that includes newer models!

+* Includes newer models (22b and Codestral)
+* Includes my attempt at using the free Codestral API (Autoswaps API Key when using free model)

+**Free Codestral API Endpoint does not work yet - Kept getting CORS on direct connection and 404 on Proxy but should autochange API Key when using model, will also have it change endpoint whenever it works**

+**I'm retarded so please help me get it working**

 ## Getting Started

 To get started with MistralChatGPT, simply follow these steps: